 Additional Tips for Using Quilts in Your Home

-- You can buy already-made quilts from antique stores, thrift stores, eBay, Etsy, flea markets, and yard sales.
+- You can buy already made quilts from antique stores, thrift stores, eBay, Etsy, flea markets, and yard sales.
 You can also buy them from other internet sites.
-The Amish are known for their high quality quilts that they make for selling.
-Quilt stores usually sell material to make quilts, and not already made quilts, but they may be able to get you in touch with people who are willing to make them for you.
+The Amish are known for their high-quality quilts that they make for selling.
+Quilt stores usually sell material to make quilts and not already made quilts, but they may be able to get you in touch with people who are willing to make them for you.

 - Don't try too hard to match the colors exactly.
 Coordinating colors and themes work better to beautify your home without seeming contrived.
-In fact, if the quilt doesn't match exactly, it will be less likely to blend into the surroundings, and will get the attention that it deserves.
+In fact, if the quilt doesn't match exactly, it will be less likely to blend into the surroundings and will get the attention that it deserves.

 - Use your valuable or antique quilts in ways that will provide the joy of seeing them without letting them be someplace where people will routinely touch them, so they have less of a chance to get damaged.
 You can use less valuable quilts on the couch as a throw where people can use them when they are ill, and children have access to them to drag them around as they are playing.

-- Keep your quilt away from direct sunlight to reduce fading, and away from moisture to avoid mold.
+- Keep your quilt away from direct sunlight to reduce fading and away from moisture to avoid mold.

 - While you can wash most quilts, you can get more wear out of them if you do not wash them often.
-Simply vacuum or shake off dust, and hang it in a shady clothesline for an airing.
+Simply vacuum or shake off the dust and hang it in a shady clothesline for an airing.
 Wash them in cold water using a gentle cycle of your washer.
 Wash fragile quilts by hand in the bathtub.